elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/_index.md

 ---
 title: The Blog
-description: This web development vlog is about my experiences, thoughts, and reflections on web development and related topics such as marketing, design, and new technologies.
+Description: This web development vlog is about my experiences, thoughts, and reflections on web development and related topics such as marketing, design, and new technologies.
 draft: false
 custom_class: ''